rexcze-zz/fb-likes/README.md

-# FB likes
+# FB data
-Get lists of pages that users with given IDs like on Facebook.
+Get lists of pages that users with given IDs like or groups that they are members of.

 ## Installation
 ```